 As part of court-ordered disclosures in the litigation, the companies provided plaintiffs’ lawyers with decades of internal records, including hand-written and typed memos, internal presentations, and emails to and from scientists and company officials around the world.

-On Oct 20, The New Lede and The Guardian co-published a story about what the documents reveal.
-See our story here.
+The New Lede and The Guardian have co-published multiple stories about what the documents reveal.
+See our first story here.
+A story about Syngenta’s “SWAT Team” is here.
+And you can see multiple stories on this topic here.

 The New Lede is sharing many of the key internal documents here.